radRoy/bash_scripts/README.md

-# template
+# bash_scripts
-My template repo including some basic bash scripts for git handling.
+Collection of my bash scripts for easy usage accross my repositories via git submodule integration (This repo is intended as a submodule for other repos).